 How to cook mushrooms?

-It’s a simple dish, a simple pleasure but fried mushrooms have to be cooked properly though.
+It’s a simple dish, a simple pleasure but fried mushrooms have to be cooked properly.
 The cardinal sin against fried breakfast is not microwaved bacon, or cardboard sausages – it’s limpid, soggy pale mushrooms.

-They don’t take very long to cook but when they release moisture and shrink a little, leave them alone.
-Stir around, up the heat and season only when the moisture is beginning to disappear.
-That’s when they start to cook properly.
-They’ll go golden brown and crisp and delicious, just toss them around so that most scorch on both sides.
+They don’t take very long to cook but when they release moisture and start to shrink a little, continue cooking them patiently, stirring now and then.
+Turn up the heat and season them with salt only when the moisture is beginning to disappear.
+That’s when the frying actually starts.

-There’s no need though to flip every single slice to make sure all are done to perfection, especially if you’re cooking a pound of them.
+There’s no need to flip every single slice to make sure all are done to perfection, especially if you’re cooking a pound of them.
 I only do it very occasionally…